19aanand/GitWorkshopTest/README.md

 # GitWorkshopTest
-A test repository for the Git workshop.
+A test repository for the Git workshop in prep for HopperHacks.

 # Name: Adit Anand